Bob Odenkirk

-Early life
+Early life and education

-Odenkirk was born in Berwyn, Illinois, then raised in Naperville.
-He is the second oldest of seven siblings born to Walter Henry Odenkirk, who was employed in the printing business, and Barbara Mary (née Baier) Odenkirk (1936–2021), Catholics of German and Irish descent.
+Robert John Odenkirk was born in Berwyn, Illinois, then raised in Naperville.
+He is the second oldest of seven siblings born to Walter Henry Odenkirk (1930–1986), who was employed in the printing business, and Barbara Mary (née Baier) Odenkirk (1936–2021), Catholics of German and Irish descent.
 His parents divorced in part due to Walter's alcoholism, which influenced Bob's decision to avoid alcohol as much as possible.
 He describes his father as "remote, fucked-up, and not around".
 Odenkirk would later say that he grew up "hating" Naperville as a 15-year-old because "it felt like a dead end, like Nowheresville.
 I couldn't wait to move into a city and be around people who were doing exciting things."
 Walter Odenkirk died of bone cancer in 1986.
-Odenkirk's younger brother is comedy writer Bill Odenkirk.
-Bob had helped with Bill's early career.
+Odenkirk's younger brother Bill Odenkirk is also a comedy writer, and helped Bob's early career.

 Odenkirk attended Naperville North High School and graduated at 16; he was "tired of high school", and because he had enough credits, he was able to leave high school when he was still a junior.
 Because he was so young and thought he would be awkward at any college, he decided to attend the local College of DuPage in Glen Ellyn, Illinois.
 After a year, he went to Marquette University in Milwaukee, Wisconsin, then transferred to Southern Illinois University in Carbondale, Illinois, "honing his sketch-writing and performance skills with live shows on both colleges' radio stations".
 He began his foray into comedy writing as a radio DJ for WIDB, the local non-broadcast college station at SIU.
 At WIDB he created a late-night (midnight to 4 am) radio comedy show called The Prime Time Special.
 After three years of college, Odenkirk was three credits short of graduating when he decided to try writing and improv in Chicago.
-He completed the credits at Columbia College Chicago and received his bachelor's degree from SIU in 1984.
+He completed the credits at Columbia College Chicago and received his bachelor's degree in communications from SIU in 1984.
 First studying with Del Close, Odenkirk attended the Players Workshop where he met Robert Smigel, and they began a collaboration that would last for years and take Odenkirk to Saturday Night Live.
-He also performed at the Improv Olympic alongside notable comedians Chris Farley and Tim Meadows.
+He also performed at the Improv Olympic alongside future Saturday Night Live cast members Chris Farley and Tim Meadows.

-Odenkirk would sharpen his stand-up and improv skills at Elmhurst's now defunct Who's on First comedy club, then part of The Steve and Leo Show.
+Odenkirk sharpened his stand-up and improv skills at Elmhurst's now defunct Who's on First comedy club, then part of The Steve and Leo Show.

 Odenkirk visited Chicago's Second City Theater at the age of fourteen.
-He said his strongest comedic influence was Monty Python's Flying Circus, primarily due to its combination of cerebral humor and verbal slapstick, which Odenkirk characterized as "laugh-out-loud" humor.
+He said his strongest comedic influence was Monty Python's Flying Circus, primarily due to its combination of cerebral humor and silliness, which Odenkirk characterized as "laugh-out-loud" humor.
 Other influences included radio personality Steve Dahl, SCTV, Steve Martin's Let's Get Small, Woody Allen, The Credibility Gap, and Bob and Ray.